Shraddha murder case: Delhi Police draft 3000-page chargesheet, 100 witnesses listed | www.lokmattimes.com

 Shraddha murder case: Delhi Police draft 3000-page chargesheet, 100 witnesses listed

-Delhi Police have drafted a 3000-page chargesheet, against Aaftab Amin Poonawalla accused of murdering his live-in partner Shradda Walkar ...
+Delhi Police have drafted a 3000-page chargesheet, against Aaftab Amin Poonawalla accused of murdering his live-in partner Shraddha Walkar ...

 According to sources, apart from 100 witnesses, forensic and electronic evidence has been made the basis of the draft charge sheet of more than 3000 pages.
 The Delhi police are likely to submit the chargesheet by January end.